lbuk/portfolio-website/about.md

 permalink: /about/
 ---

 I work at the intersection of design, data science and cities.
-Specialising in GIS and data visualisation, I've developed a number of novel mapping tools such as the <a href="https://www.liamthomasbolton.com/portfolio/FresnelMap/">Fresnel Map</a> as well as new techniques for mapping urban density.
+Specialising in GIS and data visualisation, I've developed a number of novel mapping tools such as the <a href="https://www.liamthomasbolton.com/portfolio/FresnelMap/">Fresnel Map</a>.

 I'm currently a PhD Architectural Space and Computation student at <a href="https://www.ucl.ac.uk/bartlett/">The Bartlett</a>, UCL.
 My research explores techniques for mapping airspace development in London.
 I'm also a Fellow at <a href="http://www.createstreets.com/">Create Streets</a> and a reviewer for journals such as <a href="https://www.palgrave.com/gb/journal/41289">Urban Design International</a>.